alexjamesing/Deep_LVPM/README.md

 ~~~

-If we apply a tsne to these image DLVs, we can see that the DLVPM model has learned a mapping between the image data and the image labels,which means that DLVs naturally segregate image labels in a tnse plot:
+If we apply a tsne to these image DLVs, we can see that the DLVPM model has learned a mapping between the image data and the image labels, which means that DLVs naturally segregate image labels in a tnse plot:

 ~~~